Neofolk: Culture

 A majority of artists within the neofolk genre use archaic, cultural and literary references.
-Local traditions and indigenous beliefs tend to be portrayed heavily as well as esoteric and historical topics.
+Local traditions and indigenous beliefs are also heavily portrayed, as are esoteric and historical topics.
 Various forms of neopaganism and occultism play a part in the themes touched upon by many modern and original neofolk artists.
 Runic alphabets, heathen European sites and other means of expressing an interest in the ancient and ancestral occur often in neofolk music.
 The sociologist Peter Webb describes this as a legacy from romantic poetry and a reaction against the rationalism of the Enlightenment.
 Webb writes that for bands like Sol Invictus, this leads to "a type of esoteric spirituality where paganism comes to the fore because of its respect for nature, its openness about sexuality, and its rituals and ceremonies guided by the seasons".
 Aesthetically, references to this subject occur within band names, album artwork, clothing and various other means of artistic expression.
 This has led to some forefathers of the genre and current artists within the genre attributing it to being an aspect of a broader neopagan revival.
 David Tibet of Current 93, one of the most influential neofolk bands, regards himself as a Christian, but believes that truth always is hidden and is more interested in apocalyptic and apocryphal literature than any Christian canon.
 During a period of heavy amphetamine and LSD use in the 1980s, he began to revere the children's character Noddy as a Gnostic deity.

 Many bands use metaphors, sometimes borrowing terms such as Ernst Jünger's Waldgänger and using fascist symbols and slogans, which has led to an association of the genre with the far-right, though this is contested by fans.
 References to occult, pagan and politically far-right figures and movement are often intentionally ambiguous.
 Stefanie von Schnurbein has described the genre's approach to these types of material as an "elitist Nietzschean masquerade" which expresses a "(neo-)romantic art-religious attitude".
 Some bands have stated opposition to the perceived fascist apologia and themes in the genre and the related genre of martial industrial.

-Related terms and styles
+Related genres

-Apocalyptic folk

-As a descriptor, apocalyptic folk predates neofolk and was used by David Tibet to describe the music of his band Current 93 during a period in the late 1980s and early 1990s.
-Initially, Tibet did not intend to imply connection with the folk music genre; rather, that Current 93 was made by "apocalyptic folk[s]": in other words, apocalyptic people.
-Tibet and Current 93 produced some covers of traditional English folk songs, and Tibet himself was a great advocate for reclusive English folk singer Shirley Collins.

-Folk noir

-Other vague terms sometimes used to describe artists of this genre include "dark folk" and "pagan folk".
-These terms are umbrella terms that also describe various other forms of unrelated music.

 Martial industrial

-Martial industrial or military pop is a genre that shares a lot in common with neofolk and developed very close to it.
+Martial industrial (also known as military pop) is a genre developed very closely to neofolk and includes militaristic or political themes.